irfangirindra/Data_science_portofolio/README.md

 ### [Project 1 : Indonesia's COVID 19 Interactive Dashboard](https://public.tableau.com/profile/irfan.girindra#!/vizhome/DashboardCOVID19Indonesia/DashboardAkhir)
 ![tableau](/fig/DashboardAkhir.png)

-* Create a dasboard that analyze COVID 19 cases in Indonesia
+* Create a dashboard that analyze COVID 19 cases in Indonesia
 * Using interactive filter to be able analyze more easily for everyone
 * The data can be downloaded on Kaggle